lazy-eggplant/vs.templ/docs/for-developers.md

 Semantic versioning will be followed after `v1.0.0`.
 Before that, any release can and will have breaking changes.

-Versions ending with an odd revision number are meant for proper for releases, while even numbers are only for in-dev stages.
+Versions ending with an odd revision number are proper public releases, while even numbers are only for in-dev stages.